pldg/prims/packages/prims/README.md

 ![downloads-badge](https://img.shields.io/npm/dt/prims.svg)

 A program built on top of [sharp](https://github.com/lovell/sharp) to batch processing images from an input directory.
+A simple way to generate [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

+- Process multiple images.
-- Support `jpeg`, `png`, `webp`, `tiff` images.
+- Convert to `jpeg`, `png`, `webp`, `tiff`.
-- Batch convert to a list of specified formats.
-- Batch resize to a list of specified widths and/or heights.
+- Resize to a list of specified widths and heights.
-- Fit image (cover, contain, fill).
+- Fit image (cover, contain, fill, inside, outside).
 - Preserve or remove image metadata.
-- Automatically rename.
+- Customize naming convention.
 - Optional interactive CLI.
-- Sharp is the only dependency.
+- Lightweight (sharp is the only dependency).
 - Runs in nodejs v8 and up.

-I've built *prims* to easily work with [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) in webpages.

 ## Install